 Upside down cherry pie is what we call it, but it’s delicious whatever you call it!
+NO pie crust necessary on the bottom, just pour the batter right over the top and bake.
 Super easy cherry pie filling dessert!

 - That’s what I decided to call it anyway because when you serve it the cherries end up on the bottom and it has a sort of cake like consistency on top.